• Skip to primary navigation

 Equipment

 First and foremost, to make life easier, you will need a stand mixer for kneading the dough.
-I’ve had one similar to this one for over twenty years, and it’s still going strong.
-If you don’t have a stand mixer don’t worry, you can knead the dough by hand – it will just take you a bit longer – and of course, you will need a mixing bowl.
+I've had a similar one for over twenty years, and it's still going strong.
+If you don't have a stand mixer don't worry, you can knead the dough by hand - it will just take you a bit longer - and of course, you will need a mixing bowl.

 Finally, you will need a baking sheet and some baking parchment for baking the rolls.